 Embedded derivatives must be separately measured from the host contract if all the requirements for bifurcation are met.
 The assessment of the conditions surrounding the bifurcation of embedded derivatives depends on the nature of the host contract.
-Bifurcated embedded derivatives are recognized at fair value, with changes in fair value recognized in the statement of operations each period.
+Bifurcated embedded derivatives are recognized at fair value, with changes in fair value recognized in the statement of operations and there were no derivative instruments for the years ended December 31, 2023 and December 31, 2022.